Fact sheet: “Accompanying family”

-Talent Passports and intra-company transfer (ICT) residence permits granted to foreign investors, company directors, startup owners and employees make it easier for your family to come to France with you.
+Talent and intra-company transfer (ICT) residence permits granted to foreign investors, company directors, startup owners and employees make it easier for the family to come to France.

 Family members may be eligible for residence rights as well as access to employment through the ‘accompanying family’ procedure.

 Family members who are EU, EEA or Swiss citizens can freely enter and stay in France.
-The rules that apply to the family of a British citizen will depend on the date of arrival in France of the British person they are accompanying.
-More information on our dedicated fact sheet.
 Algerian citizens are covered by a specific scheme.

 Helpful tip: Families not eligible for this simplified procedure can apply for a residence permit separately from the main applicant (e.g. as a visitor).